tencesoft/angular-suneditor/README.md

 ### About The Project

+ngx-suneditor is a angular module for [SunEditor](http://suneditor.com/sample/index.html) implementing all features *The Angular Way*.

-[SunEditor](http://suneditor.com/sample/index.html) is a pure javscript based WYSIWYG web editor, with no dependencies.
+> SunEditor is a pure javscript based WYSIWYG web editor, with no dependencies.

 For further information please visit on [Github](https://github.com/JiHong88/SunEditor) :octocat: or [Web](http://suneditor.com/sample/index.html) :earth_americas:

-This project is a angular wrapper component that brings this editor to the angular world.

 <br />